declansullivan/tictactoe/README.md

+#tictactoe

+<h2>Description</h2>

 This Tic-Tac-Toe game was created as an extra credit assignment for my Intro to Java course, CSE 11.
 Below is the write up that I included for the program.
+It is a simple, GUI oriented version of Tic-Tac-Toe that works using JFrame.

 <hr>

+<h2>Write-Up</h2>

 Hello, welcome to my extra credit for CSE 11, Tic-Tac-Toe.
 This program has three methods: main, checkWin(), and actionPerformed(ActionEvent e), and one constructor: TicTacToe.